AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 chart.hovered().headers().format("{%value}");
 ```

-To [configure the font](../Appearance_Settings/Text_Settings) of headers, use methods listed on {api:anychart.core.ui.LabelsFactory}anychart.core.ui.LabelsFactory{api}:
+To [configure the font](../Appearance_Settings/Text_Settings) of headers, use methods listed in {api:anychart.core.ui.LabelsFactory}anychart.core.ui.LabelsFactory{api}:

 ```
 // configure the font of headers